Columbia County's center for culture & the performing arts

 NOW SHOWING!

-Rated: PG-13 for sequences of strong war violence and some bloody images
+Rated: PG-13 for sequences of action/violence and some language.

 COMING SOON!

-Rated: PG for violence/action, language and rude/macabre humor
+Rated: PG for language, thematic elements and smoking

 2-5 pm Tuesday & Friday